 During some 20 years as an owner of a manufacturing company and in charge of business development, I became convinced that a large portion of the manufacturing work being outsourced from the U.S. should not have left the country.
 Yes, at the time several issues did argue reasonably for outsourcing, especially a lower cost of labor.
-Unfortunately, the much-touted advantages weren’t always what they appeared to be.
+Unfortunately, the much-touted advantages weren’t always what they appeared to be and some disadvantages weren’t given enough consideration, such as unexpected supply disruptions like those caused by diseases–SARS early this century, for instance, and the corona virus in 2020.

-Take cost savings, for example.
+Or take cost savings.
 While labor might have been cheaper in some regions of the world, companies didn’t necessarily understand the true, fully loaded costs—and significant risks—of setting up and maintaining overseas supply chains.
 A big part of the problem was that sales processes to educate and persuade domestic manufacturers about these issues were either extremely weak or non-existent.
 Strong such processes might well have kept more manufacturing in the U.S.

 In some cases, American manufacturers just assumed that buying overseas was in their best interest because of the comparative labor rates, lower benefit costs, and apparently fewer regulations.
 In other cases, there were attempts to show value versus cost over the life of a part number, assembly, or finished product from lower quality costs or extended life of the product.
 In many situations these attempts weren’t enough to keep the work on U.S. soil.

-Even today, says Harry Moser of the Reshoring Initiative (http://www.reshorenow.org/), “Sixty percent of companies make sourcing decisions based on rudimentary metrics, such as wage rate, ex-works price, or landed costs, often resulting in a 15-to-30-percent understatement of actual offshoring costs.”
+“Sixty percent of companies make sourcing decisions based on rudimentary metrics, such as wage rate, ex-works price, or landed costs, often resulting in a 15-to-30-percent understatement of actual offshoring costs,” explained Harry Moser of the Reshoring Initiative (http://www.reshorenow.org/).
 The Reshoring Initiative’s goal is to bring manufacturing jobs back to the US.
 The organization helps companies determine the total cost of offshoring and educates them about less expensive domestic resources.

 Keep in mind, however, that education alone won’t do the job because it rarely results in sustained behavior change.
 That requires persuasion.
 In any industry simply “telling” prospects some facts—in this case, about fully loaded costs and risks—too often falls short of persuading those prospects to act in their best interests.
-Telling, or education, is akin to marketing, while persuasion is a form of selling.
+Telling, or educating, is akin to marketing.
+Persuasion, on the other hand, is a form of selling.
 Our firm’s work over the past 25 years has shown that a strong sales process that communicates unrecognized costs (soft and hard) and other risks can be extremely persuasive.
 We cover how to do just that in our FOCIS® Selling course, which teaches consultative selling skills to business developers and helps build strong customized sales processes.
+(Contact us at 847-446-0008 or firstname.lastname@example.org to learn more.)

 Here are some risks and costs that manufacturers considering offshoring need to take into account: